openownership/bods-dev-handbook/standard_releases.md

 preferred over "0.1" because someone might interpret the latter as the latest version of v0.1

-## Normative vs Non-normative changes
+## Normative vs non-normative changes

 Non-normative changes, which do not require a new release, include:
 * Changes to the Homepage, Primer, Example Data or About pages (in the repo /docs folder)